niccokunzmann/open-web-calendar/README.md

   - Use HTML color chooser for custom CSS
   - Add a red bar at the current time in the week view and the day view, see [PR 265](https://github.com/niccokunzmann/open-web-calendar/pull/265).
   - Expose the `hour_format` parameter and add choices for the 12h format, see [PR 266](https://github.com/niccokunzmann/open-web-calendar/pull/266).
-  - Update Turkish by oersen and German
+  - Update Turkish by oersen, Spanish by gallegonovato and German
   - Update dependencies
   - Update GitHub Actions with Dependabot
 - v1.25